podium-lib/fastify-layout/README.md

 Example: To pass a value to the [@podium/context locale parser] it should be set on `reply.app.params` by a extension executed previously of this extension.

+## reply.podiumSend(fragment)

+This method will wrap the given fragment in a default [document template] before dispatching.

+See [document template] for further information.

 ## License